daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 - Can 'GE models' help predict these and help firms plan and reoptimise?

-- How long will it take to return to some 'equilibrium'
+- How long will it take to return to some 'equilibrium'?

 \bigskip